-- The St. Lawrence / Great Lakes system is connecting the Atlantic deep inside the North American hinterland.
+- The St. Lawrence-Great Lakes system connecting the Atlantic deep inside the North American hinterland.
 However, limited container flows are taking place, and access to the Great Lakes is constrained by locks, particularly the Welland Canal.
-Most of the system is impacted by winter seasonality and forced to be closed between December and March.
+Most of the system is impacted by winter seasonality and forced to close between December and March.
 This impediment undermines the competitiveness of this hinterland option as alternatives must be found during winter.

-- The Mississippi / Missouri system is connecting the Great Lakes and the American Midwest to the Gulf of Mexico.
+- The Mississippi-Missouri system connecting the Great Lakes and the American Midwest to the Gulf of Mexico.
 It is mainly used for the ferrying of agricultural resources, with most of the traffic downstream bound.

 7. Cargo Bundling in Hinterland Transport

 Bundling is one of the key driving forces of inland container service network dynamics.
 The bundling of cargo typically involves several layers starting with the consolidation of parcels onto a pallet up to the bundling of a large number of containers onto a corridor connecting the port to the hinterland.
 This section focuses on the upper level of bundling activities involving a large number of boxes grouped as one batch on a train or inland barge.
 Three types of bundling networks can be used as an alternative to direct point-to-point inland services.
 These bundling networks all rely on en route bundling in transfer/intermediate terminals.
 In rail transport and inland shipping, these types are often combined to form multi-layered networks.